sourcevault/nutzen/readme.md

 ➡️`:: (function,function|any)`

-There are times when the validator itself does some side-effects ( eg. finding a file in a directory ).
+There are times when the validator function does some side-effects ( eg. finding a file in a directory ).

 In situations like that we may need to ensure two things :